Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Any improvements needed to pass the inspection will be at the home owner’s expense.
 The Victoria Police Department does the inspection free.

-The Victoria Police Department has Crime Prevention Officers who are certified with the Texas Department of Insurance.
+The Victoria Police Department has Community Engagement Officers who are certified with the Texas Department of Insurance.
 Only these Officers can perform the inspection and sign the necessary form for the reduction.

 If your insurance does not offer the reduction, you can still have the inspection.
 The inspection will still provide you with recommendations on how to make your home "harder" to burglarize.
 While the Victoria Police Department cannot guarantee you won’t be burglarized, our recommendation should discourage burglars.

-To obtain a checklist (PDF), you may come by the Victoria Police Department Substation located in the Victoria Mall next to Sears or you may download a copy.
-If you have any other questions or concerns, please email the Crime Prevention office or by calling 361-485-3808 Monday through Friday 8 am to 5 pm.
+To obtain a checklist (PDF), you may come by the Victoria Police Department's Training & Recruiting Office located in the Victoria Mall next to the Food Court or you may download a copy.
+If you have any other questions or concerns, please email the Community Engagement Unit or by calling 361-485-3808 Monday through Friday 8 am to 5 pm.

 City and County residents can utilize the City’s Landfill to drop off additional items that will not fit in your cart.
 For additional information on what they accept contact: